howardlhw/Mousehunt/README.md

 -   super_rift_vacuum_trinket
 -   rift_trinket

-**Chamber Selection**

-The chambers are selected automatically based on the user's stats.
-This is still work in progress.
+The chambers are selected automatically based on the user's stats. **This is still work in progress**.

-**Activate Code**
-Activate by using the following codes.
+Execute the code by:

 ```
 mh_bwrift = BWrift(user)